County Fair Guide

 Est. 1809August

 The Brooklyn Fair is one of the oldest continuously running fairs in America, celebrating over 215 years of agricultural tradition in northeastern Connecticut.
-Dating to 1809, it is one of Connecticut's oldest and most enduring agricultural fair traditions.
+The fair traces back to 1809, making it one of Connecticut's longest-running agricultural traditions.
 Organized by the Windham County Agricultural Society, this beloved fair draws visitors from across New England for a long weekend of authentic rural New England fair traditions.

 3. 3